Background Checks vs. Deep Digital Forensics

 - If a C-level executive is heavily leveraged in volatile, unregulated DeFi protocols, or if their public wallet addresses show interactions with high-risk tumbling services, it represents a massive blackmail vulnerability for the enterprise.

-Corporate Due Diligence via X/Twitter
+Personal Due Diligence

 Relevant Field Investigations